apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 are now updated to take advantage of the latest CosmosDb emulator versions to exercise the test suite for the [CosmosDb service registry](../services/CosmosDb-Service-Management.html) implementation.

+### Hazelcast Discovery via Apache Zookeeper

+Apache Zookeeper can now be used to handle [auto discovery of Hazelcast members](../ticketing/Hazelcast-Ticket-Registry.html) in a cluster.

 ## Other Stuff

 - SAML2 Unsolicited endpoint is now able to preserve custom query parameters.